 There are a lot of pathways for a person to get into the project management profession.
 Best of all, it’s a growth industry.
 There is a need for talented project managers.
 If you want to be there, you can get there by following Jennifer’s practical advice.

-Pro-Tip: Whether your new to project management or trying to get in the door, the one thing that you both share is a need to never feel complacent.
-That’s the kiss of death in an industry that is constantly changing.
-So, to boost your PM career work on expanding your network, finding industry advocates and make sure your reputation is sound.
+Pro-Tip: Whether you’re new to project management or trying to get in the door, the one thing that you both share is a need to never feel complacent.
+That’s the kiss of death in an industry that’s constantly changing.
+So, to boost your PM career work on expanding your network, finding industry advocates and making sure your reputation is sound.

 Thanks for watching!